 Do I have to live in North Wales?

 No, however, as a firefighter you agree to serve at any station within North Wales.
 If you are required to work at one of our day crewed stations, there will be a requirement to provide a base location within a suitable response area of the fire station.

 Do I have to be a British Citizen to apply?

 You can be of any nationality to apply, provided that you have the permanent right to remain without restriction in the UK.
 You will be required to supply evidence of your right to work in the UK during the recruitment process.

 Are the recruitment standards different for men compared to women?

 No. The assessments and standards that need to be met are the same for everyone.

 Can I apply if I have a criminal record?

 Having a criminal record will not necessarily prevent you from becoming a Firefighter.
 You are required to declare any convictions for offences that are not spent under the Rehabilitation of Offenders Act 1974.
 This includes any offences dealt with by a court of law, HM Services disciplinary procedures and any driving offences.
 To find out if a conviction is unspent visit www.disclosurecalculator.org.uk

-Before an offer of employment is made a disclosure document from the Criminal Records Bureau will be obtained.
+Before an offer of employment is made a Disclosure and Barring Service (DBS) check will be completed.
 If, at any stage, a conviction is highlighted that you have not declared, your application will be withdrawn from the recruitment process.